 Nursery stock.
 Contractor shall file copies of certificates after acceptance of material.
 Evidence of inadequate protection following digging, carelessness while in transit, or improper handling or storage, will be cause for rejection.
 When a plant has been rejected, the Contractor shall remove it from the area of the work and replace it with one of the required size and quality conforming to one of the following:

-Deep Rooted Containers (DRC) shall be containers for growing native plants that are narrower in diameter and longer than standard nursery pots of equal volume.
+Deep Rooted Containers shall be containers for growing native plants that are narrower in diameter and longer than standard nursery pots of equal volume.
 Containers must have physical “anti-spiraling” features such as vertical ribs on the inside walls or side slits in the sidewalls that will air-prune roots.
 Containers that have been treated with compounds such a copper to chemically prune the roots will not be accepted.
 Deep rooted container classifications shall have the following properties: